MatthewWilliamsCMH/readme-generator/README.md

 - [Questions](#questions)

 ## Installation
 As a CLI, README Generator requires no installation, per se, but ensure that index.js and its associated files and folders are contained in the same folder as shown here.
+README Generator depends on the Inquire module available from NPM.

 ![image of files and folders required by README Generator](./images/files-folders.jpg)